Jarlotee/somnium/docs/rules/characters/index.md

 ## Proficiencies

-Each character can invest time and energy into gaining with proficiency with tools, languages, and more.
+Each character can invest time and energy into gaining proficiency with tools, languages, and more.

 Skills come in three levels, with each level requiring additional time, blood, and treasure to achieve.

 ### Competent
-Indicates the skills and tools with which the character is experienced giving them a large chance of success.
+Indicates the character is competent giving them a fair chance of success.

 ### Expert
-A character with expertise in a skill or tool doubles the benefit of being proficient.
+A character with expertise doubles the benefit of being proficient.
 Expertise is rare; achieving expertise in multiple skills or tools becomes increasingly difficult.
-As a general guideline a character can only be an expert in two skills or tools.
+As a general guideline a character can only be an expert in three skills or tools.

 ### Mastery
-A character with mastery in a skill or tool triples the benefit of being proficient.
+A character with mastery triples the benefit of being proficient.
 Mastery is particularly rare; achieving mastery in multiple skills or tools is impossible.
 Characters who achieve this level are often sought out as a teacher and mentor or offered partnership to start a related business.
 A character may only have one proficiency at Mastery level but may swap it for another.
-In that case the prior mastery becomes Expertise.
 As a general guideline the mastery of a skill or tool also takes up an expertise slot.

 ## Adventuring Level